harrisonturton/haml/docs/index.md

 nav_order: 0
 ---

-# Haml
+# haml

-`Haml` is an experimental **configuration metalanguage**.
+`haml` is an experimental **configuration metalanguage**.
 It is used to describe the syntax and types that may be used in your configuration files, and then parse and typecheck them.
 This is helpful for abstracting over a problem domain that may evolve over time as you add new features.

 This is especially useful for sophisticated code-generation tasks like those tackled by OpenAPI and proto files.
 If you've ever wished the OpenAPI spec was